osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 # Diagnostics configuration

 OSIsoft adapters can be configured to produce and store diagnostics data at a designated health endpoint.
-For more information about adapter diagnostics, see [Adapter diagnostics](xref:AdapterDiagnostics).
+For more information about available diagnostics data, see [Adapter diagnostics](xref:AdapterDiagnostics).

 ## Configure diagnostics